DPL (Pvt) Ltd. has joined hands with the London based consulting company Xecofy Ltd. The…

 Operational changes post COVID-19 are further fueling changes to customer experience.
 Some of the changes companies currently prioritize include –

-• Efficient e-Commerce
+- Efficient e-Commerce

-• Digitization of customer
+- Digitization of customer service/customer experience

-• Use of self-service
+- Use of self-service

-• Contactless delivery
+- Contactless delivery options

 Keeping Competitive Disruption at Bay

-Financial institutions are experiencing increased competition, especially from industry outsiders such as FinTech players and tech-focused companies.
+Financial institutions are experiencing increased competition, especially from industry outsiders such as fintech players and tech-focused companies.
 Therefore, they can’t ignore digital disruption any longer.

 However, financial service providers aren’t only embracing digital capabilities and services.
 They’re taking even stronger measures such as –

-• Delivering upskilling
+- Delivering upskilling programs

-organization as a whole to become Agile
+- Transforming the organization as a whole to become Agile

-• Shifting to the
+- Shifting to the cloud/becoming cloud-native

 Transforming Operations and Unlocking Value